ybonjour/gradle-api-impl-separation/README.md

 # gradle-api-impl-separation
-One approach to have clear interfaces amongst different modules, is to separate the API from the implementation for each module.
+One approach to enforce clear interfaces between different modules, is to separate the API from the implementation and allow other modules to only depend on API artifacts.
-Modules are then only allowed to reference API classes of other modules.
 For example:
 If `moudleB` depends on `moudleA`, then `moduleB` is only allowed to reference classes in the API part of `moduleA`.

-This repository demonstrates a gradle multiproject build configuration that allows to separate API and implementation classes based on source sets and configurations.
+This repository demonstrates a gradle multiproject build configuration that achieves this separation using [source sets](https://docs.gradle.org/2.14.1/dsl/org.gradle.api.tasks.SourceSet.html) and [https://docs.gradle.org/2.14.1/dsl/org.gradle.api.Project.html#org.gradle.api.Project:configurations(groovy.lang.Closure)](dependency configurations).

 Per module there are two source sets defined:
 - main: This source set contains the implementation classes (it points to src/impl/java)